misterebel/meteor-chat-poc/README.md

   - Account-Roles
   - MongoDB

-The POC uses a number of open source projects to work properly:
+This uses a number of open source projects to work properly:

 * [AngularJS] - HTML enhanced for web apps!
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps